briendeau/housing-price-predictor/readme.md

-📊 Project Title: Predicting Housing Prices with Machine Learning 📝 Overview
+🏡 Predicting Housing Prices with Machine Learning
+📌 Overview
 This project involves building a machine learning model to predict housing prices based on various features.
 The dataset used is the Ames Housing dataset, which contains 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa.

 🎯 Objectives